paulbelches/ProyectoWeb1/README.md

 ## Description

-Using a webpack boiler plate, this project is a copy of the Bioshock infinite official site.
+The objective of this project is to develop a copy of the Bioshock infinite official site using React and other technologies such as Webpack as a module bundler, Babel as a javascript transpiler and Eslint for linting .

 ## Features